apache/sis-site/content/command-line.md

 └─ log
 ```

-The `bin` sub-directory contains a `sis` command for Unix systems (Linux or MacOS — we have not yet done a `sis.bat` file for Windows).
+The `bin` sub-directory contains a `sis` command for Unix systems and a `sis.bat` command for Windows systems.
 The `bin` sub-directory can be added to the `PATH` environment variable for convenience, but this is not mandatory.
 Example: